-Duration: Appointment is for a term of 3 years initially with possible extension in line with the project time frame and subject to performance during the initial term, continuity of related project activities and availability of funds.
+Duration: Appointment is for a term ending October 2024 initially with possible extension in line with the project time frame and subject to performance during the initial term, continuity of related project activities and availability of funds.
 This is a project position that will end at the completion of the project.

 Salary: Salary is denominated in International Monetary Fund Special Drawing Rights (SDRs).
 Remuneration for this post falls within Band 11 of SPREP's salary scale.
-Starting salary will be SDR35,440 per annum.
-This is currently equivalent to Samoan Tala \$135,250 (USD\$52,019) per annum.
+Starting salary will be SDR36,326 per annum.
+This is currently equivalent to SAT138,632 (USD57,764) per annum.
+Upon confirmation of probation, salary will be adjusted to SDR40,867 which is equivalent to SAT155,961 (USD64,984) per annum.
 All positions have been evaluated to reflect the level of responsibilities and level of experience and qualifications required.
-Progress in the salary scale will be based on annual performance reviews.

-Cost of living differential allowance (COLDA): A Cost-of-Living Differential Allowance of SDR4,695 will be paid to the successful candidate.
-The current equivalent in Samoan Tala is SAT\$17,917 (USD\$6,891) per annum.
+Cost of living differential allowance (COLDA): A Cost-of-Living Differential Allowance of SDR4,770 will be paid to the successful candidate.
+The current equivalent in Samoan Tala is SAT18,203 (USD7,584) per annum.
 Cost-of-living differential allowance reflects the comparative cost of living difference between Suva and Apia.
 This allowance is reviewed periodically based on data determined by an independent reviewer.

 Adjustments: Salaries and allowances for internationally recruited staff are paid in Samoan Tala and adjusted every month based on the monthly average in the value of the SDR relative to the Samoan Tala (SAT) at the time the salary payment is processed.
 SDR movement however is limited to within 5% above or below a reference point set annually.
 Remuneration is paid monthly in SAT equivalent.
-The international currency exchange rate at the time of writing is approximately USD1.00 = SAT\$2.60
+The international currency exchange rate at the time of writing is approximately USD1.00 = SAT\$2.40

 Term: For staff recruited from outside Samoa, the term begins from the day the appointee leaves his or her home to take up the appointment.
-Appointment is subject to a satisfactory medical examination, as well as a 6-month probationary period.
+Appointment is subject to a satisfactory medical examination including full vaccination against COVID-19 and a clean police report, as well as a 6-month probationary period.